Shop Assistants: History

-In 1986, The Shop Assistants were featured on the NME's compilation C86 with one of their slower songs, "It's Up To You", taken from Shopping Parade EP.
-Also in that year, they signed to Chrysalis Records's sublabel Blue Guitar for another single, "I Don't Wanna Be Friends With You", as well as their only album, Shop Assistants.
+In 1986, Shop Assistants were featured on NME's compilation C86 with one of their slower songs, "It's Up to You", taken from the Shopping Parade EP.
+Also in that year, they signed to Chrysalis Records's sub-label Blue Guitar for another single, "I Don't Wanna Be Friends With You", as well as their only album, Shop Assistants.
 That single reached number 77 in the UK Singles Chart, while the LP spent one week at number 100 in the UK Albums Chart.
-The album was re-released on CD in 2001, and is now out of print.
+The album was re-released on CD in 2001.
+In 2024 it was re-released on vinyl and on a double CD set which includes unreleased and live tracks, and a John Peel session.

-The Shop Assistants split early in 1987, when Taylor left the group to join The Motorcycle Boy.
-After a two-year hiatus, the band reformed without Taylor, and with Kneale on vocals, MacPhail on bass, and the addition of Margarita Vasquez-Ponte of Jesse Garon And The Desperadoes on drums.
+Shop Assistants split early in 1987, when Taylor left the group to join the Motorcycle Boy.
+After a two-year hiatus, the group reformed without Taylor, and with Kneale on vocals, MacPhail on bass, and the addition of Margarita Vasquez-Ponte of Jesse Garon and the Desperadoes on drums.
 With the new line-up, they recorded new material in late October 1989 at Chamber Studios in Edinburgh; releasing the singles "Here It Comes" in 1989 and "Big 'E' Power" in 1990 on Avalanche Records.
-They also recorded a cover of The Rolling Stones' 1978 song "Respectable" for the tribute album Stoned Again - A Tribute to The Rolling Stones on Imaginary Records.
-They split up again shortly afterwards, with Keegan joining The Pastels.
+They also recorded a cover of the Rolling Stones' 1978 song "Respectable" for the tribute album Stoned Again - A Tribute to The Rolling Stones on Imaginary Records.
+They split up again shortly afterwards, with Keegan joining the Pastels.

 It was revealed in 2020 that Alex Taylor had died in 2005.

+The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.